 Some manufacturers might decide to count each of the strands individually, making it easy to double or triple the thread count — and therefore, the price.
 But this has little effect on the actual quality of the linens.
 Other manufacturers might use thinner threads to increase the thread count, which can shorten the linen’s lifespan without increasing comfort.

 The very idea of thread count is a new construct.
 The first 1,000-plus thread count sheets hit the shelves in the early 2000s as a way for manufacturers to differentiate themselves from the competition.
 These sheets used very fine cotton, which resulted in a higher-ply — and higher thread count — material.
 The competition followed suit, even though labeling thread count prior to this was virtually unheard of.
 There’s actually no FTC mandate on how to determine thread count, just a voluntary standard that only threads are counted, regardless of ply.
-Manufacturers aren’t forced to comply.
-In fact, the Good Housekeeping Research Institute found a startling stat in their 2002 study:

 But besides being deceptive, inflating thread count is just silly.
 All leading authorities have determined that thread count alone is not an indicator of quality.
 As Consumer Reports states, “Our latest tests again confirmed that higher thread count doesn’t guarantee better sheets.”
 Some of these practices are actually a detriment to quality, resulting in heavy sheets that don’t breathe well or feel stiff and uncomfortable.

 Learn more about thread count in our article: What Is a Good Thread Count for Sheets?